Nenovisckin/Nenovisckin/README.md

 - 👋 Hi, I’m @Nenovisckin
 - 👀 I’m interested in HTML, CSS, Python, Data, Ia...
 - 🌱 I’m currently learning HTML5 and CSS3
-- 💞️ I’m looking to collaborate on em paginas web
+- 💞️ I’m looking to collaborate on web-page
 - 📫 How to reach me @Nenovisckin - Instagram

 <!---